owid/poverty-data/README.md

 A global dataset of poverty and inequality measures prepared by [*Our World in Data*](https://ourworldindata.org/poverty) from the World Bank's Poverty and Inequality Platform database.

-TODO: Check that link to poverty page works.
-TODO: Finish description.

 ## The complete *Our World in Data* Poverty dataset

-### 🗂️ Download our complete PIP dataset : [CSV](https://nyc3.digitaloceanspaces.com/owid-public/data/poverty/pip_dataset.csv) | [XLSX](https://nyc3.digitaloceanspaces.com/owid-public/data/poverty/pip_dataset.xlsx) | [JSON](https://nyc3.digitaloceanspaces.com/owid-public/data/poverty/pip_dataset.json)
+### 🗂️ Download our complete PIP dataset : [CSV](https://nyc3.digitaloceanspaces.com/owid-public/data/poverty/pip_dataset.csv) | [XLSX](https://nyc3.digitaloceanspaces.com/owid-public/data/poverty/pip_dataset.xlsx)

-TODO: Check that links work.

 The CSV and XLSX files follow a format of 1 row per location and year.
-The JSON version is split by country, with an array of yearly records.

 We will continue to publish updated data on poverty as it becomes available.
 Most metrics are published on an annual basis.

-A [full codebook](https://github.com/owid/poverty-data/blob/main/pip_codebook.csv) is made available, with a description for each variable in the dataset.
+A [full codebook](https://github.com/owid/poverty-data/blob/main/datasets/pip_codebook.csv) is made available, with a description for each variable in the dataset.

 ## About this data
 #### Where is this data sourced from?